The Two Most Important Documents You Need to Start Your Retirement Planning Process

 The first step in the retirement planning process is to assess your current financial condition.
 The two most important documents that help you do this are your statement of net worth and your personal income statement.

-Statement of Net Worth
+What is A Statement of Net Worth?

 The statement of net worth provides a snapshot of your current financial situation.
 Net worth is defined as the measure of your wealth.
 It is calculated by adding all of the assets you own, and subtracting all of the amounts you owe.